 Epsom & Ewell Borough Council are responsible for identifying and dealing with any vehicle that has been abandoned on the public highway.
 Any reported vehicle will be inspected within 24 hours with appropriate checks being made to determine whether it has been abandoned.
 If we do determine the vehicle has been abandoned, it will be removed within a further 24 hours.

 If the vehicle is burnt out or considered to be in a dangerous condition due to vandalism, it will be removed immediately under the Clean Neighbourhood Environment Act 2005.
 Please be aware that we may on certain occasions, consider taxed vehicles having been abandoned.

 If the vehicle is on private land, Epsom & Ewell Borough Council will still assist and help to try to get the vehicle moved on.
 A 15-day Notice of Removal can be placed on the vehicle by the Council.
 A quicker process however, is where the land owner or occupier, gives permission in writing for Epsom & Ewell Borough Council to remove the vehicle.
 Once received, the vehicle can be removed by the Council immediately.

-Please use our EEBC online form for reporting Abandoned Vehicles or telephone Customer Services on 01372 732000.
+Please use the Council's online webpage Reporting Abandoned Vehicles or telephone Customer Services on 01372 732000.